australopitech/venn-protocol/Readme.md

 This is a SC wallet/dapp that enables NFT rentals entirely on-chain and in a trustless manner.
 No colateral needed.

 We are leveraging Acount Abstaction TO ENABLE users to rent NFTs without any collateral, operating in a fully trustless environment.
 While still in the development phase, we've successfully launched a proof of concept (POC) on Base Goerli.
 This includes a browser extension wallet, a dashboard/marketplace dapp, and fully operational smart contracts.
-Below we provide a guide on how to run the POC.
+We will soon provide a guide on how to run the POC.

 ## Contents
 - [About the Project](https://github.com/pbfranceschin/r-wallet-base-3/tree/main#about-the-project)